jax-ml/jax/jax/experimental/jax2tf/README.md

 - `jax2tf.convert`: for calling JAX functions in a TensorFlow context, e.g., for eager or graph TensorFlow execution, or for serializing as a TensorFlow SavedModel; and
-- `jax2tf.call_tf`: for calling TensorFlow functions in a JAX context, e.g., to call a TensorFlow library or a SavedModel inside a JAX function.
+- `jax2tf.call_tf`: for calling TensorFlow functions in a JAX context, e.g., to call a TensorFlow library or to reload a TensorFlow SavedModel and call its functions in JAX.

-These APIs can be called in sequence, e.g., to reload in JAX a program that has been serialized from JAX to a TensorFlow SavedModel, or to save to TensorFlow SavedModel a JAX program that uses a TensorFlow library.
+These APIs can be combined, e.g., to reload in JAX a program that has been serialized from JAX to a TensorFlow SavedModel, or to save to TensorFlow SavedModel a JAX program that uses a TensorFlow library.

+Tip: As of version 0.4.7 (March 2023), there is a new option `native_serialization` to use JAX's native lowering to StableHLO to obtain one StableHLO module for the entire JAX function instead of lowering each JAX primitive to a TensorFlow op.

-These APIs can be used in different modes, but in the default preferred mode the interoperation is by way of a StableHLO intermediate form.
-That is, the target function is lowered to StableHLO using standard native JAX or TensorFlow APIs, and then the StableHLO is invoked from TensorFlow or JAX.
-This has the advantage that it stays faithful to the semantics of the native target function, even as JAX and TensorFlow evolves.
-We refer to this usage mode as "native serialization".
+The preferred mode of JAX-TensorFlow interoperation is by way of **native serialization** in which the target function is lowered to StableHLO using standard native JAX or TensorFlow APIs, and then the StableHLO module is invoked from the other framework.
+To enable this mode, set `native_serialization=True` (soon to be the default).
+This has several advantages:

+   * supports virtually all operations supported by native execution, e.g., `xmap`, `shard_map`, `pmap`, parallel collective operations, and all primitives at all data types.
+   * uses standard native code paths in each framework, and thus it is easier to trust that the semantics and performance stays faithful to the native semantics, across platforms.
+   * the metadata associated with the operations, e.g., source location, is identical to what native execution uses.

-Note that at the moment when using JAX native serialization the whole JAX compilation unit is wrapped with a single thin TensorFlow op, called [`XlaCallModule`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/tf2xla/ops/xla_ops.cc#L1318), that carries a serialized version of the StableHLO obtained from JAX.
-This op simply compiles the StableHLO and invokes it.
+At the moment when using JAX native serialization the whole JAX compilation unit is wrapped with a single thin TensorFlow op, called [`XlaCallModule`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/tf2xla/ops/xla_ops.cc#L1318), that carries the serialized version of the StableHLO obtained from JAX.
+This op is supported only on TensorFlow platforms that include the XLA compiler, and it compiles and then invokes the embedded StableHLO.
-The reasons we still wrap the StableHLO in a TensorFlow op are:
+The reasons we wrap the StableHLO in a TensorFlow op are:

   * it allows saving the serialization in a tf.SavedModel, for use with multiple mature tools for TensorFlow,
-  * it allows composing the JAX program with TensorFlow pre- and post-processing functions,
+  * it allows composing the JAX program with TensorFlow pre-processing, post-processing, and host callback functions,
-  * the `XlaCallModule` contains the code that must be executed to deserialize, compile, and execute the JAX program.
+  * the `XlaCallModule` contains the code that must be executed to deserialize, compile, and execute the JAX program, e.g., to handle properly backward compatibility and to do the just-in-time preprocessing needed for shape polymorphism.
   * the semantics of JAX program is still preserved faithfully because it is entirely captured by the StableHLO serialization.

-For backwards compatibility purposes, these interoperation APIs can be used also optionally without going through StableHLO.
+For backwards compatibility purposes, and for special uses, the JAX-TensorFlow interoperation APIs can be used also in a **graph serialization** mode (the only mode available before version 0.4.7), without going through StableHLO.

-  * For calling JAX functions from TensorFlow, it is possible to request that the JAX function be lowered not to StableHLO but to TensorFlow ops.
-This can be achieved by setting `experimental_native_serialization=False`.
+  * For calling JAX functions from TensorFlow, it is possible to request that the JAX function be lowered with one TensorFlow op for each JAX primitive.
+    This can be achieved by setting `native_serialization=False`.
+    This enables the following:

-    Even in this case, most of JAX's internals are used as in the native mode, except that each JAX primitive is lowered to a TensorFlow op instead of an StableHLO op.
-The result is a function that is pretty much 1:1 with the StableHLO program that would be obtained through native serialization.
-As a result, we can execute the lowered code in TensorFlow eager mode for debugging, or trace to a `tf.Graph` for consumption by tooling that understands TensorFlow ops but does not yet work with StableHLO, e.g., TFLite and TensorFlow.js.
+       * TensorFlow eager mode execution, e.g., for debugging,
+       * producing a `tf.Graph` for consumption by tooling that understands TensorFlow ops but does not yet work with StableHLO, e.g., TFLite and TensorFlow.js.
+       * using the more mature support for dynamic shapes in TensorFlow.
+         StableHLO does have support for dynamic shapes, and in the near future we expect it will support shape polymorphism to the same extent as graph serialization.

+    Even in the graph serialization mode the resulting TensorFlow graph is pretty much 1:1 with the StableHLO module that would be obtained through native serialization.

-  * For calling TensorFlow functions from JAX, if the resulting JAX program is executed in op-by-op mode (i.e., not under `jax.jit` or `jax.pmap`) then the target TensorFlow function is executed in eager mode.
-This can be useful if the target TensorFlow function is not lowerable to HLO.
+  * For calling TensorFlow functions from JAX, if the resulting JAX program is executed in op-by-op mode (i.e., not under `jax.jit` or `jax.pmap` and not inside `lax.cond` or `lax.scan`) then the target TensorFlow function is executed in eager mode.
+This can be useful if the target TensorFlow function is not lowerable to HLO, e.g., is using strings.

 We describe below some general concepts and capabilities, first for `jax2tf.convert` and [later](#calling-tensorflow-functions-from-jax)